Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Conclusion

 One might argue that the cost for finding the optimized circuit parameters should also be taken into account in the evaluation of the quantum runtime scaling.
 Although, as mentioned above, our extrapolation scheme is based on the analysis of small sub-problems with fixed size (up to $\tilde{N}=10$, independently of $N$), the computational time required for this analysis nevertheless increases with increasing problem size $N$, due to the fact that the optimal values of the QAOA depth $p$ tend to increase for larger $N$.
 However, the idea of the present paper is rather to analyze the general potential of LR-QAOA, assuming that suitable circuit parameters are already known or can be efficiently found.
 An important insight provided by our article is that methods based on extrapolation and scaling of circuit parameters with increasing problem size appear to be a promising tool for this purpose, and the results presented here may inspire further development of such methods.
-Another possible idea, which remains to be explored, is to use the same parameters for different instances belonging to the same class of combinatorial optimization problems.

-Probably the most important open topic concerns the question whether quantum optimization admits a polynomial-time solution of some combinatorial optimization problems which, classically, can be solved only in exponential time.
+Probably the most important open topic concerns the question whether quantum optimization admits polynomial-time solutions of some instances of combinatorial optimization problems which, classically, can be solved only in exponential time.
+This possibility is suggested by our observation that, for Portfolio Optimization and MaxCut, the median probability $P_{\rm opt}$ of finding the optimal solution after a single execution of the LR-QAOA circuit does not decrease with increasing $N$ while, at the same time, the depth of the circuit scales algebraically.
+If true also for larger $N$, this would imply polynomial scaling of the median quantum runtime, i.e., at least half of all problem instances in the respective ensemble could be solved efficiently.

 To answer this question, a larger range of problem sizes (beyond $N=28$ as in the present paper) must be addressed in future work, which will either require extensive quantum simulations using high-performance computers and advanced simulation techniques or real, fault-tolerant quantum hardware with sufficient number of qubits (about 50 to 100 or more).

+Furthermore, a more elaborate statistical analysis, not concentrating on the median runtime as we did, but also considering the scaling of different percentiles \cite{ronnow14}, would provide additional insight.
 Finally, a deeper understanding of the structures of combinatorial optimization problems which determine the hardness of their solution by classical or quantum methods constitutes another challenging goal for future research.